Jayaprakashkumar/Treasure_game/README.md

 Find the shortest path to the treasure using functional program : Clojure

 Compile the program:
-1. Run the clojure file in Intellij using REPL curvsive plugin
+1. Run the clojure file in the Intellij using REPL curvsive plugin

 Reference:
 1. https://practicalli.github.io/clojure/